edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

 Computer programs are of little use if they do not interact with the user or the system in some way.
 The difficulty in a pure language such as Idris — that is, a language where expressions do not have side-effects — is that I/O is inherently side-effecting.
-Therefore in Idris, such interactions are encapsulated in the type ``IO``:
+So, Idris provides a parameterised type ``IO`` which *describes* the interactions that the run-time system will perform when executing a function:

 .. code-block:: idris

-    data IO a -- IO operation returning a value of type a
+    data IO a -- description of an IO operation returning a value of type a

 We’ll leave the definition of ``IO`` abstract, but effectively it describes what the I/O operations to be executed are, rather than how to execute them.
 The resulting operations are executed externally, by the run-time system.
-We’ve already seen one IO program:
+We’ve already seen one I/O program:

 .. code-block:: idris